alemart/opensurge/README.md

     * `share`: `Contents/Resources`
     * `user`: `~/Library/Application Support/opensurge/` or `$OPENSURGE_USER_PATH`

 If you intend to hack the game, it's easier to have all files in the same place (read-write), because some of the above folders are read-only.
-[Download the sources](https://github.com/alemart/opensurge/releases), extract them to your filesystem and use the `--game` command-line option as explained in [Running MODs](#running-mods).
+[Download the sources](https://github.com/alemart/opensurge/releases) (use the same engine version), extract them to your filesystem and use the `--game-folder` command-line option.

-Tip: since version 0.6.1 you can use the command-line option `--verbose` to see where the files are.
-The directories will appear at the beginning of the output.
+Tip: since version 0.6.1, check the *Engine information* at the options screen to see where the files are.
+Alternatively, you can use the command-line option `--verbose`: the directories will appear at the beginning of the output.

 ### Compiling the engine